 - In the left-side navigation pane, click .

-- On the Alerts page, find the alert event, and then click .
+- On the Alerts page, find the alert that is next to the icon and click the icon.

 Click the Diagnosis tab to view the attack name, attack type, attack request details, affected resources, source IP address, and HTTP request details.